dynamsoft-docs/capture-vision-docs-mobile/programming/xamarin/api-reference/barcode-reader.md

 ## GetVersion

-Get the version of `DynamsoftBarcodeReader`, which is packaged in Dynamsoft Capture Vision.
+Get the version of `DCVBarcodeReader`, which is packaged in Dynamsoft Capture Vision.

 ```c#
 string GetVersion()